Altoona–Blair County Airport: Facilities

-Airline and destination
+Airline and destinations

 US Airways ended non-stop flights to Pittsburgh on July 7, 2007.

-United Airlines/Silver Airways ended non-stop flights to Washington–Dulles on September 30, 2014.
+United Airlines ended non-stop flights to Washington–Dulles on September 30, 2014.

 The first airline flights were All American Airways DC-3s in 1949; Allegheny Commuter replaced Allegheny's Convair 580s in 1971.

 Altoona now has service on Contour Airlines to Charlotte, North Carolina.
 They previously had service to Philadelphia, but switched to Charlotte in October 2024 to allow more connection opportunities.